All Blessed: Background

 On 5 June 2020, the band released two edits of a new song, "Let the Music Decide", which featured the vocals of George the Poet and was only available for a limited time on music streaming platforms.

-On 16 July 2020, Faithless released follow up single, "This Feeling".
+On 16 July 2020, Faithless released a follow up single, "This Feeling".
 Similar to "Let The Music Decide", this track also features a spoken poet known as Suli Breaks, with additional vocals by singer-songwriter Nathan Ball.

 Another single with Nathan Ball on vocals, "Synthesizer", was released on 28 August 2020 alongside its music video, with an announcement for the release date of 23 October for the band's seventh album "All Blessed".
 The tracklist however does not feature the previous two singles "Let the Music Decide" and "This Feeling", making "Synthesizer" the album's first official single.

 The album's second single "Innadadance" was released 20 October, three days before the album's release.
 It features Suli Breaks and Jazzie B.

 Former vocalist Maxi Jazz is thanked in the album's sleeve notes for "passing the baton".